 - Protect the women.
 Warn women about tango men who have left a string of broken hearts, hurt their dance partners, demoralized their students …

 - Express solidarity with your sisters/brothers in tango.
-Tango can be a devastating experience.
+Tango can as devastating as it is elating.
 You may be having a good night tonight, but you know that another night, in another city, you may be one of the ones suffering.
 If you’re having a good night, it’s your chance to be sympathetic and generous, rather than taking all you can get.
 Don’t monopolize a dancer, don’t play dirty with the cabeceo.
 (The cabeceo is not just a repudiation of sound, it’s a repudiation of demand.)
-Note the relevance of sportsmanlike conduct, which cultivates the virtues of fairness, self-control, courage, persistence, respect and fellowship for opponents.
+Note the relevance of sportsmanlike conduct, which cultivates the virtues of fairness, self-control, courage, persistence, fellowship and respect for opponents.

 - Observe, reflect, dialogue.
 Tango is a more gender-conventional space than our countries, cultures, and daily lives.
 How much sexism is too much?
 Participate in dialogues about how much of this is ok-play and when/where it might become problematic and disempowering to women.